TUD-RST/qe-iss/README.md

 # Prerequisites

-You need to install the program **QEPCAD B**, which is a version of **QEPCAD** (*Quantifier Elimination by Partial Cylindrical Algebraic Decomposition*).
+You need to install the program *QEPCAD B*, which is a version of *QEPCAD* (*Quantifier Elimination by Partial Cylindrical Algebraic Decomposition*).
 The package is contained in the repositories of typical Linux distributions.
-Alternatively, QEPCAD B can be installed the source code:
+Alternatively, QEPCAD B can be installed from the source code:

 https://www.usna.edu/CS/qepcadweb/B/QEPCAD.html